Is there more to life?

 Do I have to talk and share my thoughts?

-No. You may remain silent the entire time if you wish.
+No. You may listen and remain silent the entire time if you wish.

 How long is an Alpha session?